Frequently asked questions

-No dog is "just a pet”.
+No dog is "just a pet."

 Behind every purebred puppy/dog is a BREEDER.

 Last but by no means least, a breeder CHOOSES the family lucky enough to have one of their puppies.
 Yes, you read that right.
-A true breeder chooses who they sell to because they are not making money off the sale.
-There is no compensation that can offset the investment a Breeder has made so they need to be confident its the right fit.
-Many times saying more no's then yes...A good Breeder will have different criteria for those wanting to carry on their bloodline; why?
+A trustworthy breeder chooses who they sell to because they are not making money off the sale.
+No compensation can offset Breeder's investment, so they need to be confident it's the right fit.
+Many times saying more no's than yes.
+A good Breeder will have different criteria for those wanting to carry on their bloodline; why?

-Because a dog is never "just a pet” it's the Breeder's legacy, a little boy's best friend, a little girls protector, an elderly persons therapy, a member of the family, someone's whole world!!!
+Because a dog is never "just a pet," it's the Breeder's legacy, a little boy's best friend, a little girl's protector, an elderly person's therapy, a member of the family, someone's whole world!!!

 When do you allow visitors to view puppies?
-And if so what all is involved?
+And if so, what all is involved?